 Twenty years after laws punishing teachers for "public homosexual conduct" were an issue in Board of Education of Oklahoma City v.
 National Gay Task Force, the efforts to recognize rights of gay people got its most significant victory when the Supreme Court struck down state bans against same sex marriage.
 In this 2015 photo, supporters of same-sex marriage celebrate the ruling in Obergefell v.
 Hodges.
-(AP Photo/Jacquelyn Martin)
+(AP Photo/Jacquelyn Martin, used with permission from the Associated Press)

 In Board of Education of Oklahoma City v.
 National Gay Task Force, 470 U.S. 903 (1985), an equally divided Supreme Court (Justice Lewis F. Powell Jr. did not participate in the decision) affirmed the decision of the 10th U.S. Circuit Court of Appeals in a one-sentence per curiam opinion.